Fast pickStart with BOROHOUSE 10-pack if you want the main premium recommendation, then scroll for all 6 picks and buying notes.

 Premium buyers should think in systems.
 Five identical lunch boxes are tidy, but a 10-piece or mixed set can cover overnight oats, snacks, batch sauces, and leftovers as well as weekday meals.

-Premium verdict
+Premium Verdict

 For most committed meal preppers, the BOROHOUSE-style 10-pack glass route is the best overall premium setup.
 Compare Black+Blum if commuting experience matters, OXO or Rubbermaid if lid quality matters, Joseph Joseph if nesting storage matters, and Pyrex if you want a familiar long-term glass brand.